vardanbarsegyan/vardanbarsegyan.github.io/_pages/about.md

 Welcome to my personal page!

-I'm Vardan Barsegyan, a quantitative social scientist in political and educational inequality, analyzing survey and administrative data in R, STATA, and Mplus.
+I'm Vardan Barsegyan, a quantitative social scientist in political inequality, social inequality, and mobility, including voluntary anf forced migration.
+I am analyzing survey and administrative data in R, STATA, and Mplus.

-I'm currently working as a postdoctoral researcher at the [department of sociology at Utrecht University](https://www.uu.nl/en/organisation/sociology) (Utrecht, the Netherlands).
+I'm currently working as a [researcher](https://www.wodc.nl/over-het-wodc/organisatie/medewerkers/vardan-barsegyan) at the Research and Documentation Centre (in Dutch: Het Wetenschappelijk Onderzoek- en Documentatiecentrum - WODC) - the knowledge centre in the field of the Dutch Ministry of Justice and Security.
+In 2019-2023, I worked as a postdoctoral researcher at the [department of sociology at Utrecht University](https://www.uu.nl/en/organisation/sociology) (Utrecht, the Netherlands).

 I was born in Armenia in 1990, grew up in Russia, living in the Netherlands since 2016.

 My research interests
 ======
-My main area of interest is political and social inequality.
-Currently I am working on two projects.

-The first project is about how social inequality translates into political inequality.
+I am curious about how social inequality translates into political inequality.
 More particularly, how political participation of people is shaped by their social origin, income, education, and occupational status.

-The second project is about how educational outcomes of students are shaped by their cognitive ability, social (family) origin, and their interplay.
+I am also interested in how educational outcomes of students are shaped by their cognitive ability, social (family) origin, and their interplay.
 For example, I study differences in educational outcomes of first-generation students and continuous-generation students.

+Finally, voluntary and forced migration studies form another core component of my research interests.
+I am studying the causes and consequences of (in)voluntary migration both for the origin and for the host societies.

 I mostly use survey and administrative data, including twin-data.
 I apply a wide range of quantitative methods including structural equation modeling, latent variable analysis, longitudinal, panel, and multilevel analysis, and behavioral genetic methods.